-But if you’re eating the right foods in the right amounts, but still not seeing the results you think you should be, could it be when you’re eating that’s holding you back?
+But if you’re eating the right foods in the right amounts and still not seeing the results you think you should be, could it be when you’re eating that’s holding you back?

 We’ve been conditioned to eat by the clock, though it’s a habit that contradicts the concept of mindful eating, or purposefully noticing hunger and satiety cues.

-In general, for most people, missing one meal occasionally or eating lunch an hour early or late isn’t what’s going to make or break your diet.
+Those in between may see a benefit, but in general, for most people, missing an occasional meal or eating lunch an hour early isn’t going to make or break your diet.

 But you do need to eat regularly.
 In a statement published in the journal Circulation, the American Heart Association makes the case for eating intentionally and paying attention to the timing and frequency of your meals.

 According to the AHA, a consistent, regular eating schedule could yield a healthier lifestyle and could benefit your cardiovascular health, too.